ekopter/scientific_communication_support_website/docs/6_Blog.md

 ## [Scientific Writing in the EAS Dept](#EASslides) {-}

-Here, you can see my slides from the Workshop/Discussion Series about *Scientific Writing in the EAS Department* that took place during lab meetings on June 1st & 22nd, and October 19th, 2022.
+Here, you can see my slides from the workshop/discussion series about *Scientific Writing in the EAS Department* that took place during lab meetings on June 1st & 22nd, and October 19th, 2022.

 ## [Styles in MS Word](#WordStyles) {-}